Galerie Mougin is located in the heart of the Carré Rive Gauche, between the Saint Germain des Prés district and Les Invalides.

 Renaud Pellegrino’s minaudières decorated by painters, sculptors and plastic artists such as Philippe Pasqua, Yann Paolozzi, Ida von Zigethy, Philippe Ferrandis (2001)

-presentation of Annabelle d’Huart’s jewellery on a scenography by Philippe Renaud (2001)
+Presentation of Annabelle d’Huart’s jewellery on a scenography by Philippe Renaud (2001)

 For several years, the gallery has presented the creations in unique pieces or in small series by Tom Dixon, Christian Astuguevielle and Roland Meillan.

-They both collaborate with prestigious institutions and several French, English and American museums have been tempted.
+In the early 1990s, Laurence Montano and André Dubreuil have been both collaborating with prestigious institutions and several French, English and American museums have been tempted.

 A carpet was made at Les Gobelins based on a cardboard box by André Dubreuil.